Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 >"The term 'simulation' describes a number of different methods of model-based, experimental reproduction of a real-world or hypothetical process or system.[^4]"

 As the definition says, the basis of every simulation is an executable simulation model.
-This class of models - similar to data models - can be expressed conceptually (i.e. with more or less stringent language), logically (i.e. in logical terms of 'if-then' 'is/is not' etc.) or mathematically (i.e. through mathematical terms).
+This class of models - similar to [data models](https://en.wikipedia.org/wiki/Data_model) - can be expressed conceptually (i.e. with more or less stringent language), logically (i.e. in logical terms of 'if-then' 'is/is not' etc.) or mathematically (i.e. through mathematical terms).
 To execute a simulation model, however, it must be formalized (i.e. converted into computer-readable form).
-Just as we would for a data model, we must formally describe the ideas of a person, place, or the event of a letter exchange.
-Additionally, however, we'll also need to describe triggers for certain actions, movements, and interaction rules.
+Just as for a data model, we must find ways to formally represent our ideas of person, place, and event (such as a letter exchange).
+Additionally, we'll also need to describe triggers for certain actions, movements, and interaction rules.

-We can then run the simulation to see how these interaction rules play out together over time in our letter exchange model.
+We can then run the simulation to see how these interaction rules play out together over time.
 Once we've noted these new pieces of information - essentially, the model outputs – our model can be revised and run again.
-The process of building a simulation model involves constant iteration, cycling between the phases of running the model, interpreting the results, and then adapting the model for further experiments.
-In this sense, simulation methodology is comparable to the hermeneutic circle of heuristics, critique, and interpretation, which historians are used to.[^5]
+The process of building a simulation model therefore involves constant iteration, cycling between the phases of running the model, interpreting the results, and then adapting the model for further experiments.
+In this sense, simulation methodology is comparable to the hermeneutic circle of heuristics, critique, and interpretation, which historians are familiar with.[^5]

-Before we move on, let's come back to the part of the definition regarding 'real-world or hypothetical' subject matters.
+Before we move on, let's come back to the part of the definition mentioning 'real-world or hypothetical' subject matters.
 Many historians probably hold a cautious view of the nature of historical reality and - more importantly - our ability as scholars to describe it.
-Just as sources are king in traditional history, data is queen in Digital History.[^5a]
+Just as sources are king in traditional history, data is queen in digital history.[^5a]

-However, as we already tried to hint at, the objects of a simulation are not simply data: rather, they encompass all our hypotheses about history, i.e. all the assumptions we have about the past that we believe connect our data into a plausible narrative.
+However, as we've hinted at already, the objects of a simulation are not simply data: rather, they encompass all our hypotheses about history, i.e. all the assumptions we have about the past that we believe connect our data into a plausible narrative.
 By building a historical simulation model, we are automatically moving 'from the actual to the possible'.[^6]

 The alluring – yet tricky – opportunity afforded by historical simulations is therefore to move between and beyond the actual data we have at our disposal in a formalized way.
 One crucial difference between this and the epistemologically similar, traditional counterfactual approaches to history is the formalized, systematic and experimental/iterative nature of simulations.

 One last important caveat left to mention about definitions of simulation methods: there are many definitions, and discussions about which is the most suitable are currently in progress, especially in history!
-Definitions sometimes depend more on what its goals are (e.g. educational or scientific, see note below).
-Sometimes, definitions of simulations will exclude certain applications in order to avoid some of the epistemological challenges posed by historical studies.[^7] We have opted to present to you one of the more open and general definitions of simulations, for clarity's sake, and to avoid the epistemological controversies connected to some of those other definitions.
+A definition sometimes depend more on what its goals are (e.g. educational or scientific, see note below).
+Sometimes, definitions of simulations will avoid encompassing certain applications, in order to avoid some of the epistemological challenges posed by historical studies.[^7] We have opted to present to you one of the more open and general definitions of simulations, for clarity's sake, and to avoid the epistemological controversies connected to some of those other definitions.
 In short, we do believe that 'simulation' is an appropriate general term for the method we are presenting here.

 <div class="alert alert-info">
 So far, we've talked about historical simulations as analytical tools for researching history, and this will remain our focus in this lesson.
 However, simulations can also be <a href='https://programminghistorian.org/en/lessons/designing-a-timeline-tabletop-simulator'>didactic tools for interactive and immersive teaching</a>.
-They are sometimes a synonym for more static 3D reconstructions which are used to visualize past spaces,[^8] and they are themselves the subject of research.[^9]
+They are sometimes a synonym for more static 3D reconstructions which are used to visualize past spaces,[^8] and they can themselves be the subject of research.[^9]
 </div>

 Now that you have a general theoretical idea of historical simulations, we can dive into determining a good methodological approach for our case study.
-We want to model the interactions of individuals - people sending letters to each other.
+We want to model the interactions of individuals sending letters to each other.
 Thus, we need a modeling approach that emphasizes those one-on-one interactions: a so-called Agent-Based Model.

 ### 1.3: What is Agent-Based Modeling?

 Agent-Based Modeling (sometimes ABM for short) is a method which simulates the relations and interactions of individual entities (for example humans, organizations, items, etc.) with each other and with their environment.[^10]

-Ideally, these interactions make some emergent patterns appear, meaning they are not prescribed by the researcher, but rather dynamically arise out of the system.
+Ideally, these interactions lead to patterns emerging dynamically from the system – meaning they were not prescribed by the researcher.
 In our case, for example, we actively *do not* want to prescribe how the letter network should look in the end.
-We would like to see what shapes emerge dynamically from the letter-sending rules we set up.
-If the shape differs wildly from what we observe in our historical data, we know we are probably way off with our hypotheses (or the way we formalized them).
+We would like to see what shapes naturally arise from the letter-sending rules we set up.
+If the shape differs wildly from what we observe in our historical data, we know we are probably way off with our hypotheses (or with the way we formalized them).

 Agent-Based Models are especially suited to allow for those emergent processes to appear.
 In general, emergent phenomena in human activity and behavior pose a number of questions that are of central interest for historians and often feature in debates among them, such as:
-- How and why did a society change?
+- 'How and why did a society change?'
-- Why did some states get the upper hand over others in some time frame?
+- 'Why did some states get the upper hand over others in a certain time frame?'
-- How did some new technology or idea spread from one group of people to another?
+- 'How did some new technology or idea spread from one group of people to another?'

 We must stress that these questions are structural, and are therefore different from questions we might have about specific individuals.
-In our case, for example, we would not be able to ask 'Why did Christiaan Huygens send this particular letter to Johannes Hevelius?, but rather 'Is there a reason behind the intellectual letter-sending pattern of that era?'
+In our case, for example, we would not be able to ask 'Why did Christiaan Huygens send this particular letter to Johannes Hevelius?', but rather 'Is there a reason behind the intellectual letter-sending pattern of that era?'

-As a simulation method, Agent-Based Modeling offers the opportunity to formally and systematically pursue these structural kinds of questions by building and experimenting with a model of the pertaining case study.
+As a simulation method, Agent-Based Modeling offers the opportunity to formally and systematically pursue these kinds of structural questions by building and experimenting with a model of the pertaining case study.

 To summarize, the goal of this method is to link the emergent patterns and phenomena at the systemic macro-level with the individual micro-level behavior of interacting entities, the name-giving 'agents'.
 The focus is often on the patterns and underlying dynamics of history, rather than any unique case on its own.

 ### 1.4: Historical Context of Agent-Based Modeling

-The term 'Agent-Based Modeling' was introduced during the 1990s, pioneered among others by political scientist Joshua M. Epstein and economist and social scientist Robert Axtell, who used the method to better understand social dynamics.[^14] Similar, individual-based simulation approaches have existed from at least the 1960s, though.
+The term 'Agent-Based Modeling' was introduced during the 1990s, pioneered among others by political scientist Joshua M. Epstein and economist and social scientist Robert Axtell, who used the method to better understand social dynamics.[^14] Similar individual-based simulation approaches have existed from at least the 1960s, though.
 Tim Gooding puts the origins of the Agent-Based Modeling approach at 1933, when Enrico Fermi first used the so-called [Monte-Carlo Method](https://en.wikipedia.org/wiki/Monte_Carlo_method) - a statistical simulation approach - with mechanical computing machines to forecast and analyze results of physical experiments.[^15]

-In history, too, simulation approaches comparable to Agent-Based Modeling were adopted rather early and were among the first digital methods applied in historical research.
-Some of the earlier historical simulation studies were even conducted by pioneering figures of the early Digital Humanities and Digital History, such as Michael Levison, who studied Polynesien voyages in the Pacific in the 1960s and 70s,[^11] or Peter Laslett from the Cambridge Group for the History of Population and Social Structure, who, together with anthropologist Eugene Hammel and computer scientist Kenneth W. Wachter, devised individual-based Monte-Carlo Simulations on household structures in early modern England, starting in 1971 and publishing a widely reviewed book on the project in 1978.[^12] Laslett later coined this simulative approach as 'experimental history', to underline the experimental and iterative nature of the process.[^13]
+In history, too, simulation approaches comparable to Agent-Based Modeling were adopted rather early and were among the first digital methods applied to historical research.
+Some of the earlier historical simulation studies were even conducted by pioneering figures of the early digital humanities and digital history, such as Michael Levison, who studied Polynesien voyages in the Pacific in the 1960s and 70s,[^11] or Peter Laslett from the Cambridge Group for the History of Population and Social Structure, who, together with anthropologist Eugene Hammel and computer scientist Kenneth W. Wachter, devised individual-based Monte-Carlo Simulations on household structures in early modern England.
+They started in 1971 and publishing a widely reviewed book on the project in 1978.[^12] Laslett later coined this simulative approach as 'experimental history', to underline the experimental and iterative nature of the process.[^13]

 Since then, a number of changes occurred that warrant a distinction between those efforts and newer, actual Agent-Based Models.
 For one, changes in hardware, software and programming paradigms have greatly increased the performance and affordability of bigger, more complex models.
 Also, the epistemological framework of emergent properties in systems we described in [Section 1.2](#12-what-are-simulations) is heavily inspired by modern thinking on Complex Adaptive Systems.[^16] This itself has roots into the 1950s and before, but is mainly a product of recent scholarly activity (e.g. in the field of ecology, regarding natural and societal adaptations to climate change[^16b]).
 In newer Agent-Based Modeling, the emphasis is on the principles of relevance of heterogeneous agents, processes of social learning, coupling of micro- and macro-level phenomena and on theory-agnosticism.

-Today, Agent-Based Modeling and simulations in general are starting to appear more frequently in historical research, most notably in archaeology (e.g. in simulations of prehistoric settlement patterns[^16c] or in-depth methodological and epistemological discussions[^17]), but also in digital history (e.g., with simulations of different aspects of trade and production in ancient roman economies[^18]) and digital humanities (particularly in recent methodological discussions[^6]) contexts as well.
+Today, Agent-Based Modeling and simulations in general are starting to appear more frequently in historical research, most notably in archaeology (e.g. in simulations of prehistoric settlement patterns[^16c] or in-depth methodological and epistemological discussions[^17]), but also in digital history (e.g. with simulations of different aspects of trade and production in ancient roman economies[^18]) and digital humanities (particularly in recent methodological discussions[^6]) contexts as well.

 ## Part 2: Programming Agent-Based Models with Mesa